Super Protection

 How Does Protection Compare To Monolithics?

-Monolithic regulators have, in addition to a short circuit limiter, a thermal limiter.
+Monolithic regulators have, in addition to a short circuit current limiter, a thermal limiter.
 Superpower does not have a thermal limiter.
 This means under short circuit conditions the output device must be heat sinked adequately to dissipate power of Vin * Isc without overheating the output device.

 Also, Superpower maximum short circuit current varies due to parameter variations in the component used to limit the current.